Seagate/halon/Examples/COMMENTARY.md

 unnecessary awkwardness when trying to understand data-flow through an event-processing network, thus we recommend taking the approach of Netwire's and Nettle here.

+## Tasks

+1. Design EDSL: produce high-level design documentation for all primitives of the language and any additional composition operators required.

+2. Implement EDSL as an arrow API based on the Netwire/Nettle approach.

+3. Test and validate fault tolerance of stream processors.

+4. Performance testing and tuning: demonstrate that simple processor networks can process upwards of several hundreds of thousands of events every second.

+5. Python bindings (optional, see Packet 5): it can be useful to embed the DSL not just into Haskell but also in Python if other components such as RAS are to also use stream processing as implemented here.